Pazyryk burials: Pazyryk-2 chief

 Embalmed head of Pazyryk clan chieftain.
 Burial mound 2, Pazyryk.
 Circa 300 BCE.
 State Hermitage Museum, St. Petersburg, 1684/29.

-Rudenko's most striking discovery in 1947 was the body of a tattooed Pazyryk chief in burial mound 2: a thick-set, powerfully built man, 176cm tall, who died when he was between 55 and 60.
+Rudenko's most striking discovery in 1947 was the body of a tattooed Pazyryk chief in burial mound 2: a thick-set, powerfully built man, 176 cm tall, who died when he was between 55 and 60.
 His tomb was monumental and lavishly equipped.
 He died violently, and was killed with a Scythian-type battle axe, and scalped.
 He was carefully embalmed, and his body was covered in animal style tattoos, but not his face.
 Parts of the body had deteriorated, but much of the tattooing was still clearly visible (see image).
 Subsequent investigation using reflected infrared photography revealed that all five bodies discovered in the Pazyryk kurgans were tattooed.
 No instruments specifically designed for tattooing were found, but the Pazyryks had extremely fine needles with which they did miniature embroidery, and these were probably used for tattooing.

 The chief was elaborately decorated with an interlocking series of striking designs representing a variety of fantastic beasts.
 The best preserved tattoos were images of a donkey, a mountain ram, two highly stylized deer with long antlers and an imaginary carnivore on the right arm.
 Two monsters resembling griffins decorate the chest, and on the left arm are three partially obliterated images which seem to represent two deer and a mountain goat.
 On the front of the right leg a fish extends from the foot to the knee.
 A monster crawls over the right foot, and on the inside of the shin is a series of four running rams which touch each other to form a single design.
 The left leg also bears tattoos, but these designs could not be clearly distinguished.
 In addition, the chief's back is tattooed with a series of small circles in line with the vertebral column.

 His embalmed head, now in the Hermitage Museum, St. Petersburg, suggests a rather "Mongoloïd type".
 He was crowned with a gilded copper tiara decorated with six winged, horned and hoofed lions ("lion griffins").
 The lion griffins were made of wood, but were originally covered in gold foil before the foils were looted by tomb robbers.
 A false beard, made of hair, sinew thread and leather, was also discovered next to him in his tomb.
 Its significance remains conjectural, as all mummies recovered from Pazyryk were clean-shaven.
 An extraordinary male headgear, a carved wooden crest representing a bird of prey with a deer head in its beak, was also found at the head of the coffin, and is thought to be the headgear of the chieftain.

 Tattoos of the chief's right arm, with zoomorphic symbols.

 Tattoos of the chief's back and left arm.

 Tattoos of the Pazyryk-2 chief.